ftyuejian/Predicting-CO2-Absorption-in-Ionic-Liquid-with-Molecular-Descriptors-and-Explainable-GNN/README.md

 ## How to run the code
 ### reproducing the result for predicting properties with shallow machine learning
+entering Shallow_Machine_Learning_for_property_prediction, each jupyter notebook contain a reproducing code for each type of shallow machine learning method mentioned in paper
 ### reproducing the result for predicting properties with GNN

 ### reproducing the result for fragment importance explanation with GNN Explainer